vladsolokha/playcode/README.md

 # Programming Challenges
-## coding challenges
-## sandbox of code
-code challenges
-sandbox

 Python and JavaScript practice challenges

-# Games included
-see "soloclassbouncegame"
-see "gameguess3mod"
+All created from scratch
+Some modified and adapted from scratch

-## calcFactorial
+## Code Challenges Folder
+Has all code challenges done from either
+Leetcode or HackerRank

+### Code Challenges / calcFactorial
-Folder containing a simple webpage that calculates factorial using recursion
+A simple webpage that calculates factorial
+Using recursion in JavaScript

-## Codility Solutions
+## Codility Solutions Folder
-programming challenges completed on codility.com
+Solutions to programming challenges completed on codility.com

+## Data Structures Folder
+A list of data structures in Python and JavaScript Built from scratch with aid of various web articles and books

+## Games Folder
+Games built from scratch using Python
+Some games use Tkinter GUI library

-## Dice Roller
+### Games / Dice Roller
-Folder with project dice roller
+A simple webpage that simulates a dice roll
+The die can be any number of sides
+Can be navigated using keyboard

-## gameguess3mod
+## Project Euler Folder
-A number guessing game in python
+Solutions to projecteuler.net